Wally189/alanwpgallagher-site/README.md

 # Alan W Gallagher Site

-This is the repository for my personal profile and portfolio site: a public place to present my work, experience, projects and professional direction in my own words.
+This is the repository for my personal profile and portfolio site: a public place to present my work, experience, projects and professional direction.

-I built this site because I wanted more than a standard CV or LinkedIn profile.
+I have built this site because I wanted more than a standard CV or LinkedIn profile.
 It gives me a controlled space to show how I think, how I organise information, and how I use digital tools to turn experience, projects and evidence into something readable for employers, collaborators and decision-makers.

 This is not meant to present me as a conventional software developer.
 The point is that I understand enough of the stack to plan it, structure it, work with it, use GitHub properly, guide AI-supported development, and translate the output back into language that people can actually use.